Tag: humility

 Matthew 16:21–28; Mark 14:32–42 (read online ⧉)

-Peter was concerned about the kingdom here on earth, not the kingdom that Jesus was ushering in.
+Peter was concerned about the here on earth, not the kingdom that Jesus was ushering in.
 Jesus would have nothing to do with that thinking.
-Jesus chose the will of God the Father over his earthly will.
-It’s not as if the side of Jesus wasn’t tempted.
+Jesus chose the will of God the over his earthly will.
+It’s not as if the human side of Jesus wasn’t tempted.
 Remember, Jesus was tempted in all ways.

 It is not accidental that a few short verses later that Jesus spoke about his disciples (e.g., Peter) having to deny themselves for the cross.
 By invoking the cross, it isn’t the pretty crosses many of us wear.
 It was the ugly cross.
 You died in misery, publicly, naked, and it started with you carrying the very thing upon which you died.
 It was shameful and for rebels.
 That was merely the Roman side.
 For the Jews, a person who died on a tree was cursed by God (Deuteronomy 21:22–23).